 In this short course, we will use R to compute a wide range of model evaluation metrics, encompassing discrimination, classification, explanatory power and calibration.
 We will also see different ways to validate models outside their training area, including spatial block cross-validation.

-This course will not cover data preparation and model building, participants are expected to be familiarized with how to build species distribution models.
+This course will not cover data preparation and model building, participants are expected to be familiar with how to build species distribution models.